 - You used English as the medium of study at university but references accompanying your application mention areas of your language which need further development.

 In this case students are required to follow a course or courses which would best suit the nature of the language weakness identified in the references, e.g. Academic Essay Writing, Seminar Discussion and Presentation Skills, Grammar Improvement.

 - You have worked for a significant time in an English-speaking environment using both written and spoken English extensively.

-In this case, students are normally asked to follow a 4 or 5-lesson ‘Academic Literacy’ course in order to develop a greater academic focus to their language.
+In this case, students are normally asked to follow a 4 or 5-lesson ‘Academic Literacy’ or longer 'Academic Essay Writing' course in order to develop a greater academic focus to their language.